richmojo/numba_trading/README.md

 - \_numba.py
   - This is where you define all the numba functions.
 I make everything that doesnt invole an api call a numba function
   - Completely unecessary for this strategy and probably for most higher time frame strategies but it doenst hurt to speed things up and its not hard to do.
   - Advice for using numba, first make sure it works without the @njit decorator and then add it.
-The biggest problem I have is with datatype.
-You need to tell it what everything is.
+With numba you have to declare the types of all the variables and sometimes its hard to dtermine why its failing.
+So make it works without numba first and then add it.
 - \_tune.py (optional)

   - This is where you define the hyperparameters that you want to tune and the ranges you want to tune them in.